Reed-Statistics/thesis_white/chapters/data.md

 and are truly estimated quantities.
 However, we will be using these variables to attempt to predict our response variables in order to understand how good of estimates we can make based off of remote data that does not require as much effort to collect.
+While it may seem unnatural to attempt to predict forest biomass with forest biomass, the differences in the data collection process between the ground level data and remotely sensed data are quite different.